Robert Ettinger: Launching the cryonics movement

 Ettinger waited expectantly for prominent scientists or physicians to come to the same conclusion he had, and to take a position of public advocacy.
 By 1960, Ettinger finally made the scientific case for the idea, which had always been in the back of his mind.
 Ettinger was 42 years old and said he was increasingly aware of his own mortality.
 In what has been characterized as an historically important mid-life crisis, Ettinger summarized the idea of cryonics in a few pages, with the emphasis on life insurance, and sent this to approximately 200 people whom he selected from Who's Who in America.
 The response was very small, and it was clear that a much longer exposition was needed — mostly to counter cultural bias.
 Ettinger correctly saw that people, even the intellectually, financially and socially distinguished, would have to be educated into understanding his belief that dying is usually gradual and could be a reversible process, and that freezing damage is so limited (even though fatal by present criteria) that its reversibility demands relatively little in future progress.
 Ettinger soon made an even more troubling discovery, principally that "a great many people have to be coaxed into admitting that life is better than death, healthy is better than sick, smart is better than stupid, and immortality might be worth the trouble!"

 In 1962, Ettinger privately published a preliminary version of The Prospect of Immortality, in which he said that future technological advances could be used to bring people back to life.
 This finally attracted attention of a major publisher, which sent a copy to Isaac Asimov; Asimov said that the science behind cryonics was sound, and the manuscript was approved for a 1964 Doubleday hardcover and various subsequent editions which launched cryonics.
 The book became a selection of the Book of the Month Club and was published in nine languages.

 Ettinger became an "overnight" media celebrity, discussed in The New York Times, Time, Newsweek, Paris Match, Der Spiegel, Christian Century, and dozens of other periodicals.
 He appeared on television with David Frost, Johnny Carson, Steve Allen, and others.
 Ettinger also spoke on radio programs coast-to-coast to promote the idea of human cryopreservation.

 Since the commercial publication of The Prospect of Immortality, all those active in cryonics today can trace their involvement, directly or indirectly, to the publication of one or both of Ettinger's books.
-While Ettinger was the first, most articulate, and most scientifically credible person to argue the idea of cryonics, he was not the only one.
+While Ettinger was the first person to argue the idea of cryonics, he was not the only one.
 In 1962, Evan Cooper had authored a manuscript entitled "Immortality: Physically, Scientifically, Now" under the pseudonym Nathan Duhring.
-Cooper's book contained the same argument as did Ettinger's, but it lacked both scientific and technical rigor and was not of publication quality.
+Cooper's book contained the same argument as did Ettinger's, but it was not published.